Jacksonville hotels filling up as evacuees from Hurricane Milton flow northward

 Hotels in Downtown Jacksonville and other inland areas in the city have reached full capacity as Florida residents in the path of Hurricane Milton evacuate their communities and seek shelter, Mayor Donna Deegan said during an Oct.
 8 midday update on the storm.

-The surge of people escaping from areas of Central Florida came after state officials suggested Jacksonville as an evacuation site, which, according to Deegan, “gave us all a little bit of pause” as the city braced for the possibility of widespread flooding and power outages locally.
+The surge of people escaping from Central Florida came after state officials suggested Jacksonville as an evacuation site, which, according to Deegan, “gave us all a little bit of pause” as the city braced for the possibility of widespread flooding and power outages locally.

 Deegan said hotels at the Beaches were expected to reach full capacity in the afternoon.
 She also noted that 300 evacuated horses were being sheltered at the Jacksonville Equestrian Center.

-The outer bands of the storm are expected to reach Jacksonville in the mid- to late-afternoon on Oct.
+The outer bands of the storm are expected to reach Jacksonville in mid- to late afternoon Oct.
 9, with the brunt of the storm projected to pass through during the overnight hours and into Oct.
-10. On Oct.
-8, Duval County was under a tropical storm warning, a storm surge warning and a hurricane watch.
+10.

 Deegan said a storm surge of 2-4 feet was possible, along with rainfall of up to 10 inches.
 A local state of emergency went into effect at 8 a.m.
 Oct.
 8.